Luke McGarry: Cartoons, animation and MAD magazine

-In 2017, he launched the comic "Lukey McGarry's TLDR" on GoComics.
+In 2017, he launched the comic Lukey McGarry's TLDR on GoComics.

-He also became a regular contributor to MAD in 2017, creating two regular features for the magazine – The 27 Club and The Chancers – as well as contributing numerous single cartoons and panels.
+He also became a regular contributor to MAD in 2017, creating two regular features for the magazine – "The 27 Club" and "The Chancers" – as well as contributing numerous single cartoons and panels.

 The McGarrys have continued to produce animated videos for a variety of clients.
 In 2017, they created the "Melania's Great Escape" series for Super Deluxe.
-In 2019 they produced an animated segment for Vice's "Party Legends" series.
+In 2019 they produced an animated segment for Vice's Party Legends series.
 Other animation clients have included Google Play, Visa and Universal Music Group.

 Much of Luke's cartoon output is published directly to social media and focuses on pop culture and politics.
-Boing Boing has described his work as "hilarious" and "deeply niche".
+Boing Boing has described his work as "hilarious" and "deeply niche."

-Cartoon Festival and Convention appearances and live shows
+Cartoon festival, convention appearances and live shows

-McGarry has been featured at San Diego Comic Con on a number of occasions, including 2013, when he and Jack Black staged a special signing session on the convention floor.
+McGarry has been featured at San Diego Comic-Con on a number of occasions, including 2013, when he and Jack Black staged a special signing session on the convention floor.
 The following year, the pair were reunited and joined by Kyle Gass for a special appearance, once more hosted by the National Cartoonists Society.
-In 2018, McGarry was featured in MAD Magazine panels at SDCC, New York Comic Con and Wondercon in Anaheim.
+In 2018, McGarry was featured in MAD magazine panels at SDCC, New York Comic Con and Wondercon in Anaheim.

 2016 saw him featured as special guest, alongside his cartoonist father, Steve McGarry, at The Lakes International Comic Art Festival in Kendal, U.K. The pair returned as guests for each of the three subsequent festivals and Luke McGarry and his brother, Joe, were featured when The Lakes was staged as a fully virtual online event in 2020.
 Among the events they conducted for LICAF 2020 were an animation masterclass and music sessions alongside their invited guests, The Walking Dead artist Charlie Adlard, David Silverman of The Simpsons and Batman illustrator Michael Lark.
-The McGarry brothers also created "Sheep Trek," a virtual comic that combined the talents of Luke McGarry, Duncan Fegredo, Steven Appleby, Rick Stromoski, Steve McGarry, Craig Gleason, Johnny Sampson, Tom Richmond, Lucie Lomová, Charlie Adlard, Bill Morrison, Sean Phillips, Michael Lark, Francis Desharnais, Jibé and Alex A. Luke McGarry did a live show broadcast from Los Angeles and the brothers also created the festival's Virtual Clocktower website.
+The McGarry brothers also created Sheep Trek, a virtual comic that combined the talents of Luke McGarry, Duncan Fegredo, Steven Appleby, Rick Stromoski, Steve McGarry, Craig Gleason, Johnny Sampson, Tom Richmond, Lucie Lomová, Charlie Adlard, Bill Morrison, Sean Phillips, Michael Lark, Francis Desharnais, Jibé and Alex A. Luke McGarry did a live show broadcast from Los Angeles and the brothers also created the festival's Virtual Clocktower website.

-In April 2017, McGarry moderated Drawing The Lines, a political cartoons panel discussion with Tom Tomorrow and David Horsey at The Los Angeles Times Festival of Books at USC.
+In April 2017, McGarry moderated Drawing the Lines, a political cartoons panel discussion with Tom Tomorrow and David Horsey at The Los Angeles Times Festival of Books at USC.

-In May 2017, Luke, Joe and Steve McGarry, as well as MAD Magazine cartoonist Tom Richmond, were invited speakers at the China-U.S. Comics Summit Forum at the Jilin Animation Institute in Changchun, where they were honored as visiting professors.
+In May 2017, Luke, Joe and Steve McGarry, as well as MAD magazine cartoonist Tom Richmond, were invited speakers at the China-U.S. Comics Summit Forum at the Jilin Animation Institute in Changchun, where they were honored as visiting professors.